 - best value for public health system resources

 'Open for better care' campaign

-The Commission is leading and coordinating a national patient safety campaign with the theme ‘Open for better care’ focusing on four priority areas.
+The Commission is leading and coordinating a national patient safety campaign with the theme ‘Open for better care’ focusing on reducing harm in four priority areas.

 A set of quality and safety markers has been developed to measure the campaign’s impact.
 Results of process markers for each of the priority areas are reported for each DHB against a threshold of expected performance.
 The markers set the following thresholds for DHBs: